 - Grease your baking tin with butter and line the base with greaseproof paper.

-- Add half of the egg mixture and half of the flour to the stage 1 ingredients and fold in with a wooden spoon.
+- Add half of the beaten eggs and half of the flour mixture to the stage 1 ingredients and fold in with a wooden spoon.

-- Add the rest of the eggs and flour and fold that in too until fully incorporated, do not over mix.
+- Add the rest of the eggs and flour and fold in until fully incorporated, do not over mix but do ensure there are no pockets of flour remaining.

 - Pour the mixture into your cake tin and gently level out.